 Q: You should write a tutorial on how to use it.
 Could you make a video of it?

 A: I am not a video person.
 I hope that this post can convey the basic ways in which to use the extension and that the extension itself can be used without the need of a tutorial.
 Let's work together to make this clear and easy to use for everyone instead.
 Also, there is now the user manual page.
-However, I am not adverse to someone who knows how to make videos to make some about LiChess Tools.
+However, I am not adverse to someone who knows how making videos to make some about LiChess Tools.
+In fact, that would be absolutely amazing!

 Q: Your Extended Interactive Lesson feature is all I had ever wanted from life!
 But when I am editing the study, I get the same interface as normal studies.
 Can you fix it?